w3c/wai-curricula/content/index.md

 ## Outline

-The table below shows ideas for future curricula.
+The below shows ideas for future curricula.
 When completed, they will be linked from here.
 Currently only the basic curriculum is available.

 <table caption="Tentative Outline" class="dense">
   <tbody>